LeonardoPiovezan/Currencies-App/README.md

 Each 1 second the App gets new currency rates from the API.

 This application was developed using MVVM-C.
-The views were created using only code with the help of SnapKit to create the constraints.
+The views were created using only code.
 One module in the app is basically composed by 3 files:

 - View: It is the viewController, responsible to handle the lifecycle of the app and intermediate the viewModel and the viewScreen